carlosglezcue/Play4Padel/README.md

 # Play4padel

 ## Overview
-Padel Match Tracker is a multi-platform app developed with Swift 6, SwiftUI, and SwiftData.
+Play4Padel is a multi-platform app developed with Swift 6, SwiftUI, and SwiftData.
 Designed for iOS, iPadOS, watchOS, and visionOS, the app allows padel players to effortlessly store, track, and analyze their match data.
 Users can log match statistics and view detailed stats, while also having access to a unique feature: visualizing player positioning on a virtual padel court alongside performance stats.

 ## Features